ferdjp24/JSnotes/README.md

 let reassign = "yellow"; // error
 ```

-we can reassign value to an existing variable but cannot call let twice using the same variable name (can be useful to keep changing number/string variable)
+We can reassign value to an existing variable but cannot call let twice using the same variable name (can be useful to keep changing number/string variable)

 ```js
 const solid = "glass";